 Provide you with after sales support according to our maintenance agreements

 Provide you support regarding the claims of the products received within the warranty period

 Help you enroll in an online monitoring platform to monitor the energy performance of your PV System (where applicable).

 Provide you with benefits (e.g health insurance) when you become an employee

 d) Where you have given us your consent

-In some cases, you will have given us your consent to the processing your personal data for one or more specific purposes (e.g Communicate with you for any job openings if we hold your CV within the period mentioned on our data retention policy or for marketing purposes).
+In some cases, where you have given us your consent to process your personal data for one or more specific purposes (e.g Communicate with you for any job openings if we hold your CV within the period mentioned on our data retention policy, or for marketing purposes).